-Outdoor fireplaces tend to be more substantial than fire pits and should be considered when you're planning on sitting outside for longer or have a larger family.
-Some outdoor fireplace designs can only really be achieved with the help of an architect, but many designs in this gallery are freestanding and don't require complex installation.
+Generally speaking, outdoor fireplaces tend to be more substantial than even the best fire pits.
+Some can only really be achieved with the help of an architect, perhaps replicating the look of indoor fireplace ideas, but many designs in our guide are freestanding and don't require complex installation.

 4. Or opt for a chimenea if your outdoor space is small

 Contrary to popular belief, you don't have to have tons of space to have a fireplace in your outdoors.
 Chimeneas, like this Wayfair number, offer a great compromise for those who don't have much room for a roomy outdoor fireplace.